Environmental issues in Pakistan: Conservation efforts

 The government has expressed concern about environmental threats to economic growth and social development and since the early 1990s has addressed environmental concerns with new legislation and institutions such as the Pakistan Environment Protection Council.
 However, foreign lenders provide most environmental protection funds, and only 0.04 percent of the government's development budget goes to environmental protection.
 Thus, the government's ability to enforce environmental regulations is limited, and private industries often lack the funds to meet environmental standards established by international trade organizations.
 Government of Pakistan start new campaign with Clean and Green Pakistan to overcome environmental issues.

+Living Indus Initiative

+The Living Indus Initiative is an environmental program launched by the Ministry of Climate Change in Pakistan, in collaboration with the United Nations, intended to protect, conserve, and restore the natural ecosystems within the Indus Basin.

 Clean Green Champion Program

 An initiative named Clean Green Pakistan was launched in 2019 by the Government of Pakistan.
 The idea of the initiative was to hold a competition between cities of Pakistan in cleanliness and greenery.
 A web portal was launched where citizens can get registered and report their activities to earn points.
 Citizens would also be awarded medals when they reach a certain threshold of points.